Batuminien/AcademicTextGenerator/README.md

 ## Installation
 To run this project, you need a Python environment with GPU support (highly recommended for embeddings and LLM inference).
+It is important to run the .ipynb files on Google Colab.
+Because the code configured for colab directories and high GPU supports, the code may require lost of changes to run on local.
+To run the code on local, use .py files in scripts folder.
+But because the development and tests of the project ran on Colab, .py files couldn't be tested.

 ### Prerequisites
 * Python 3.10+
 * NVIDIA GPU (CUDA 11.8 or higher recommended)
+* Torch version >= 2.6 (CUDA supported)

 ### 1. Clone the Repository
 ```bash